jdpro/zf2-queueing-factory-module/README.md

 $current=$iterator->current();
 ```

-* or as a plugin manager if you are in a Controller
+* or as a plugin manager if you wand to access it from a Controller

 ```php
 //write to queue